kayshaou/junit5basics/README.md

 ### Command used
 - mvn clean test
-- mvn site -DgenerateReport=false (then access the surefire under target folder to see the report)
+- mvn site -DgenerateReports=false (then access the surefire under target folder to see the report)